jackledead/jackledead_armory/README.md

 Fort-12 pistol: Ukrainian pistol to supplement the Makarov in service.

-Vepr: The Vepr is a Ukrainian-made bullpup rifle that is based on the AK-74 design.
+Malyuk/Vepr: The Vepr is a Ukrainian-made bullpup rifle that is based on the AK-74 design.
 It is a rugged and reliable firearm that is often used by Ukrainian military and law enforcement units.

 Fort-224 rifle: While not exclusively Ukrainian, the Fort-224 is manufactured in Ukraine under license from the Israeli company IWI.
 It is a variant of the Tavor x95.
 It is a versatile and compact rifle that is used by Ukrainian special forces and other military units.